Poblano Chile Soup (Sopa de Chile Poblano)

 - 1 tsp. safflower or canola oil

-- 4 poblano chilies, roasted (see note above), peeled, seeded and deveined, then cut into long, narrow strips
+- 4 poblano chiles, roasted (see note above), peeled, seeded and deveined, then cut into long, narrow strips

 - 1 white onion, chopped